maydayenenen/mastercardPractice/README.md

 ### Debounce
-I write ```useDebounce()``` to delays the process of the keyup event until the user has stopped typing for a preddetermned amount of time, which can reduces the number of API calls sent to your server.
-I implements this function in **SearchList.js**.
+I write ```useDebounce()``` to delays the process of the keyup event until the user has stopped typing for a preddetermned amount of time, which can reduces the number of API calls sent to GitHub server.
+I implements this hook in **SearchList.js**.

 ```js
 const useDebounce = (value, callback, delay = 1000) => {